iPazooki/DomainValidation/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/ipazooki/DomainValidation)
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/ipazooki/DomainValidation/dotnet.yml)

-# Domain validation with returning result object
+# Domain validation with a result object

-This project is an approach to domain validation with a result object.
-The `Result` class is used to handle errors and results in your application in a consistent and reliable way.
-If there is no validation issue and if the model is valid, then `result.Value` will return the value which is valid model and the `result.IsSuccess` is true.
-However, if something is wrong with domain validation, then `result.IsSuccess` is false and `result.Error` will hold error code and description.

-### Example:
+This library provides a simple, consistent approach to domain validation using a `Result` object.
+The `Result` class encapsulates both the outcome of an operation and any associated validation errors.

+- When validation passes and the model is valid, `result.IsSuccess` is `true` and `result.Value` contains the valid model.
+- When validation fails, `result.IsSuccess` is `false` and `result.Errors` contains one or more `Error` instances describing what went wrong.

+## Example

-Here we have a `Blog` class with a domain validation logic:
+Consider a `Blog` class with basic domain validation logic:

 ```csharp
 public class Blog
 {
     private Blog(string title)
     {
         Title = title;
     }